 Hawaii, Paradise for Pluviophiles and Otherwise

-Hawaii should be on top of your list for where to live if you’re a pluviophile, because not only is it practically heaven, the islands are also homes to the rainiest city in the US!
-Hilo, Hawaii holds the top position for the rainiest city in the country by beating the runner up, Maple Valley by almost double the rainfall!
+Hawaii should be on top of your list for where to live if you’re a pluviophile, because it is practically heaven, and the islands are also home to the rainiest city in the US!
+Hilo, Hawaii holds the top position for the rainiest city in the country by beating the runner-up, Maple Valley by almost double the rainfall!

 Another place in Hawaii that is fit for a pluviophile is Mt Waiʻaleʻale, located in Kauai.
 This mountain is actually a shield volcano that is also one of the wettest places in Hawaii getting around 9763 mm of rainfall a year.